Details

 2. The ownership chain was traced from the Rostec subsidiary architecture directly down to the operational entity level.

-3. This mapping provides a transparent view of how the organization functions withinthe broader Russian defence industrial base.
+3. This mapping provides a transparent view of how the organisation functions within the broader Russian defence industrial base.

 Leadership Profiling and Accountability